 Posted by Kevin Zimmer

 A trip to Gambell is always memorable, as much for its glimpse into Bering Sea culture and the adventure of birding one of America's few remaining frontiers as for any birds seen.
-It will be hard to forget late-night views of the snow-capped peaks of the Russian Far East glimmering in the distance, strips of blackened seal and walrus drying on traditional drying racks, ATVs humming across the landscape, seemingly endless treks through soft gravel, stubbing our toes on walrus skulls while birding the boneyards, and, of course, "Ya wanna buy some carvings?"
+Although overcast skies and fog combined to prevent the usual views of the snow-capped peaks of the Russian Far East glimmering in the distance, just knowing that we were some 40-odd miles from mainland Asia lent an exotic quality to our experience.
+It will also be hard to forget the strips of blackened seal and walrus drying on traditional drying racks, ATVs humming across the landscape, seemingly endless treks through soft gravel, stubbing our toes on walrus skulls while birding the boneyards, and, of course, "Ya wanna buy some carvings?"

 A trip to this region always highlights the ephemeral, transient nature of birding in the arctic and subarctic regions.
 Rare birds arrive without warning and leave without notice; conditions are optimal one moment and inhospitable the next.
 One has to admire the feathered wanderers that return again and again from more hospitable climes to fulfill their reproductive destinies in lands that can be so capriciously unpredictable and unforgiving.
 Seemingly fragile, always restless, they strike out each spring for this land at the edge of the Bering Sea.
 And each spring, we wait, anticipating their arrivals, and reveling in our unexpected discoveries.
 It is a drama that I look forward to repeating, year after year, with undiminished anticipation.